-In this permit, these municipalities are referred to as the Permittee or Permittees.
+This Wisconsin Pollution Discharge Elimination System (WPDES) permit regulates municipal separate storm sewer system (MS4) discharges from the City of Oak Creek.
+In this permit, this municipality is referred to as the Permittee.
 This permit covers all areas within the jurisdiction of the Permittee.
 This permit is issued in accordance with ch.
 283, Wis.
 Stats. and chs.
 NR 151 and NR 216, Wis.
 Adm.
 Code.